mui/material-ui/docs/data/material/components/buttons/buttons.md

 ### Material You version

-The default Button component follows the Material Design 2 specs.
+The default Material UI Button component follows the Material Design 2 specs.
-For the Material Design 3 ([Material You](https://m3.material.io/)) version, you can use the new experimental `@mui/material-next` package:
+To get the Material You ([Material Design 3](https://m3.material.io/)) version, use the new experimental `@mui/material-next` package:

 ```js
 import Button from '@mui/material-next/Button';